MicrosoftDocs/win32/desktop-src/WMP/iwmpcdromcollection--vb-and-c.md

 ---
 title: IWMPCdromCollection (VB and C\ ) interface
-description: Provides a way to organize and access a collection of CD or DVD drives.The IWMPCdromCollection interface exposes the following property. ms.assetid: '60874603-d9c8-4ed1-a92a-bd069bd0c253'
+description: Provides a way to organize and access a collection of CD or DVD drives.The IWMPCdromCollection interface exposes the following property. ms.assetid: 60874603-d9c8-4ed1-a92a-bd069bd0c253
+keywords:
-keywords: ["IWMPCdromCollection (VB and C ) interface Windows Media Player", "IWMPCdromCollection (VB and C ) interface Windows Media Player , described"]
+- IWMPCdromCollection (VB and C ) interface Windows Media Player
+- IWMPCdromCollection (VB and C ) interface Windows Media Player , described
 topic_type:
 - apiref
 api_name: